Dinner rolls and biscuits act as the humble supporting character at any meal. Their simple flavor compliments everything from pot roast to soup.

 Every Meal Needs Rolls and Biscuits!

-They may take a bit of time, but the aroma that fills your house and the flavor of fresh rolls and biscuits is worth it!
+Dinner rolls and biscuits may take a bit of time, but the aroma that fills your house and the flavor of fresh rolls and biscuits is worth it!

-Amount: Dinner rolls don’t tend to vary in size so plan for guests to have 2 dinner rolls each.
+Serving Suggestions.
+Dinner rolls don’t tend to vary in size so plan for guests to have 2 dinner rolls each.
 If you are serving larger biscuits, plan for 2 per person.
 If you are serving smaller biscuits then plan 3 per person.

 - If I’ve got my crockpot going, then I like to proof my rolls next to the warm pot.
 I drape a tea towel over the pot and the rising rolls.

 - Heat the oven to 200° degrees and then turn it OFF.
 Place a damp tea towel over the bowl of dough.
 (Make sure the bowl is oven safe) Put the covered mixing bowl in the oven.

 - Fireplace or wood stove: cover the dough with a tea towel and place it near the fireplace/stove.
 Be sure that there isn’t any way for the towel to catch fire.

 Kneading.
 Like bread, many rolls require kneading.
 The fastest cleanest way is to use an electric mixer, but you can knead by hand as well.

 - Electric mixer: In general dough being kneaded using a dough hook should be kneaded at medium-low speed for approximately 5 minutes.